 My take on 2016 SANS State of Application Security Report

-SANS, an awesome organization that provides security courses and certifications internationally recognized, published a 2016 State of Application Security: Skills, Configurations and Components report.
-And despite not having balanced types of companies based on their industries (the majority of companies are primarily from the financial industry) and that SANS is naturally interested in promote the need of security awareness because of their business model, this report brought some interesting findings that I'd like to highlight here:
+SANS, an awesome organization that provides internationally recognized security courses and certifications, published a 2016 State of Application Security: Skills, Configurations, and Components report.
+Despite not having a balanced representation of companies based on their industries (the majority of companies are primarily from the financial industry) and SANS naturally being interested in promoting the need for security awareness due to their business model, this report brought some interesting findings that I'd like to highlight here:

 Application Security Isn't Mature

-After all those hacks and damage to companies that we've seen in the news, more than 40% of the surveyed companies are still immature or have no application security program at all.
-And only 3.5% claim to be "very mature".
-I really wonder what needs to happen for those to start considering security.
+After all the hacks and damage to companies that we've seen in the news, more than 40% of the surveyed companies are still immature or have no application security program at all.
+Only 3.5% claim to be "very mature."
+I really wonder what needs to happen for them to start considering security.
 Perhaps the optimism bias is stronger than I thought.

-And looking at the data it's possible to see more clearly who don't care more than who.
-And the award goes to Health Care industry, with 70% of respondents who classified their application security program as 'immature'.
-Or the award should go to the Education industry with 50% 'immature' programs and more 17% that don't even have plans for application security at all.
+Looking at the data, it's possible to see more clearly who doesn't care more than who.
+And the award goes to the Healthcare industry, with 70% of respondents classifying their application security program as 'immature'.
+Alternatively, the award could go to the Education industry, with 50% of 'immature' programs and an additional 17% that don't even have plans for application security at all.

-Looking at the graph above (found on page 11) is possible to see an interesting pattern.
-The effort put to protect applications that the company doesn't have access to the source code (commercial software) is only half of what is put to protect developed in-house applications (with access to the source code).
+Looking at the graph above (found on page 11), it's possible to see an interesting pattern.
+The effort put into protecting applications for which the company doesn't have access to the source code (commercial software) is only half of what is put into protecting in-house developed applications (with access to the source code).

-For attackers it means that attacking commercial applications have 2x more chances of succeeding.
+For attackers, this means that attacking commercial applications has twice the chances of succeeding.
 Quite scary, huh?